Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 These statistics underscore the importance of strong case preparation and experienced representation.
 While arbitration can be an effective forum for recovering investment losses, success is not guaranteed, and thorough preparation significantly improves outcomes.

-FINRA provides expedited arbitration procedures for certain situations:
+FINRA provides accelerated or abbreviated procedures for certain situations:

 Elderly or Seriously Ill Claimants